nrawe/wabi-orm/ROADMAP.md

 Query
 - Add the ability to strip comments from queries
 - Add the ability to perform conditional sections
-- Add the ability to bind expressions for greater than
-- Add the ability to bind expressions for greater than or equal to
-- Add the ability to bind expressions for less than
-- Add the ability to bind expressions for less than or equal to

 ORM
 - Add `has_one_through()`